"Data collection failed due to an error. Please wait for some time." error message under Accounts and Data Sources page in VCF Operations for Networks

 Issue/Introduction

-• Under the NSX-T data source, the box "Enable latency metric collection" is ticked.
+The symptom is observed, when under the NSX-T data source, the box "Enable latency metric collection" is checked.

 "httpStatus" : "BAD_REQUEST",